AbePlays/iOS-Projects/README.md

 Set current ViewController as the delegate.

-Create an instance of LocationManager.
+Create an instance of LocationManager.<br/>
   Set accuracy measure, ask for authentication and start updating location.

-Implement a delegate function(didUpdateLocations)
+Implement a delegate function(didUpdateLocations)<br/>
-  Set the latitude and longitude using CLLocationCoordinate2D Set the span aka zoom.
+  Set the latitude and longitude using CLLocationCoordinate2D<br/>
+  Set the span aka zoom.<br/>
-  Set the region.
+  Set the region.<br/>
-  Add span and region to the map.
+  Add span and region to the map.<br/>